-If some of you want to challenge yourself and do something harder, here are some alternatives that you can refer to:
+If some of you want to challenge yourself for something harder or advanced, here are some alternatives that you can refer to:

-1. Implement a Bottom-Up Parser using Bison (LALR) for Oat v.1 Language
+1. Implement a Bottom-Up Parser using Bison (LALR) parser generator for Oat v.1 Language

 - Take advantage of the flex scanner you implemented in Assignment 2. - Be careful when dealing with the left associativity and precedence for binary operators in bison. - You can choose parser generators other than bison to finish this task. - Other extra work that you have done in Q3: handwritten LL(1) parser will also receive some extra credits.